eosnewmedia/TransformerBundle/README.md

       )
     );

-An other possibility is to use an enumeration class which should extend 'ENM\Enumeration\BaseEnumeration'.
+An other possibility is to use an enumeration class which should extend 'Enm\Enumeration\BaseEnumeration'.

 For each value you want to allow, you need a public static function which contains the value.

 Values can be of the types 'string', 'integer', 'float' and 'bool'

-    OwnEnumeration extends ENM\Enumeration\BaseEnumeration
+    OwnEnumeration extends Enm\Enumeration\BaseEnumeration
     {
       const TEST = 'test';
       const TESTUSER = 'testuser';